 2 tbsp. finely chopped cilantro leaves

-To begin, use a mortar and pestle to mash garlic until finely milled (you can also use a garlic press).
-Now, add garlic to a mixing bowl.
-Halve avocados, and use a spoon to remove the flesh from the shell and add it to the mixing bowl with the garlic.
-Now, use a fork to gently mash the avocado and combine with the garlic (do not overdo it.
-You want your guac to be a bit chunky).
+To begin, use a mortar and pestle to mash the garlic until it is finely milled (you can also use a garlic press).
+Now, add the garlic to a mixing bowl.
+Halve the avocados, and use a spoon to remove the flesh from the shell and add it to the mixing bowl with the garlic.
+Now, use a fork to gently mash the avocado and combine it with the garlic (do not overdo it you want your guac to be a bit chunky).

-Now, add shallot, cilantro and lime juice to the avocado mixture and fold to combine.
+Now, add the shallot, cilantro and lime juice to the avocado mixture and fold to combine.
 Season with salt and pepper to taste.
-Serve with a salad, tacos, vegetables or chips.
+Serve with a salads, tacos, vegetables or chips.